Dsadd4/NLSExplorer_1.0/README.md

 ## Search and collect NLS (SCNLS) algorithm
-SCNLS is designed for the pattern analysis of NLS.
-Its default mode extracts discontinuous patterns based on the input key segment sets.
-In addition to file input, you can directly input a sequence of interest to analyze its pattern (this is not limited to NLS; any sequence can be input).
+SCNLS is designed for the pattern analysis of sequences, with its primary innovation being the ability to analyze discontinuous patterns.
+This feature is particularly important for the analysis of NLS patterns.
+The default mode extracts discontinuous patterns based on the input key segment sets.
+In addition to accepting file inputs, you can directly input a sequence of interest for pattern analysis (not limited to NLS; any sequence can be analyzed).
 By default, the top 10 most frequent patterns are displayed.

 ```bash
 python SCNLS.py --mode f  --material example.csv --maxgap 3 --kths 3 --processor 3